 A full lunch includes an entrée, a serving of vegetables and fruit, milk, and dessert when available.
 Students who receive free or reduced meals must purchase a complete lunch.
 Alternate lunches (sandwich, salad, or pizza) can be ordered at the Elementary Schools.
 The High School and Middle School offer sandwiches, salads, and pizza daily.

 How do Parents pay for meals?

-Hollis Elementary Schools, Brookline Elementary, and Hollis/Brookline Coop Schools operate using a “point of sale” debit meal payment system.
+Hollis Elementary Schools, Brookline Elementary Schools, and Hollis Brookline Coop Schools operate using a “point of sale” debit meal payment system.
 This system allows you to put money into your child’s account, and funds will automatically be deducted from his/her account when meals are purchased using their school ID # or ID cards.
-Parents may send in checks or cash weekly, monthly or other.
+Parents may pay via myschoolbucks.com, or send in checks, cash on a weekly or monthly basis.
 Always send cash in a sealed envelope with your student's ID# and name.
 PLEASE be sure to write your child’s ID # on the checks to ensure accuracy.
 Make checks out to the school in which your child attends followed by Food Services.
-(Ex; HPS Food Services).